MelCode1013/QR-code/README.md

 # QR-code
-QR Code to Frontend Mentor
+QR Code from Frontend Mentor

+# About
+This is a generic page featuring a qr code.